- I can’t get sunburnt on a cloudy day.

-- I can’t get burnt on a cold day.
+- I can’t get sunburnt on a cold day.

 False.
 You can still get sunburnt on a cold day.
 UV radiation can still be high on a cool day when infrared radiation, which causes the heat from the sun, is low.

 You can also get sunburnt on ski fields, because snow reflects more UV radiation than any other ground surface.